kgisl/pythonFDP/notes/cs3003-unit1-notes.md

 The Tower of Hanoi problem is a popular puzzle that is used to introduce the concept of **Recursion**.
 It also helps to demonstrate the power of recursion in how it can present an elegation solution to a problem of medium complexity.

+The rules one must follow when solving the tower puzzle are:

+1. Disks must be removed one at a time from the top of one tower and placed onto the top of another tower.
+2. No disk can be larger than any disk below it (i.e., the disks on each tower make a pyramid shape).

 In our three-disc example, we had a simple base case of moving a single disc and a recursive case of moving all of the other discs (two in this case), using the third tower temporarily.
 We could break the recursive case into three steps:

-1. Move the upper n-1 discs from tower A to B (the temporary tower), using C as the in-between.
+4. Move the upper n-1 discs from tower A to B (the temporary tower), using C as the in-between.
-2. Move the single lowest disc from A to C.
+5. Move the single lowest disc from A to C.
-3. Move the n-1 discs from tower B to C, using A as the in-between.
+6. Move the n-1 discs from tower B to C, using A as the in-between.

 The amazing thing is that this recursive algorithm works not only for three discs, but for any number of discs.
 We will codify it as a function called  hanoi()  that is responsible for moving discs from one tower to another, given a third temporary tower.